 Your attorney will write some basic legal guidelines for you which are usually fairly standard.
 Yet, you can add options that fit your style of working with clients.

 A couple of ideas you might want to include are…

 Cancellation fees.
-Mine are in stages.
-So the fee is high the two days before the shoot than 14 days in advance.
+Mine is in stages.
+So the fee is higher the two days before the shoot than 14 days in advance.

 I also have a module about feedback.
 Of course, I want to adapt the delivered photos to any feedback the client may have.
 But I have put a limit on it.
 Seven days after delivery, the feedback has to be provided.

 There is also a part talking about the copyrights and portrait rights.
 Who is responsible for which and what both parties allow each other.

 In total, my template is three pages long and is very readable for legal text.
 Most clients actually read the contract.
 This is great as it informs them about some legalities and makes sure they don’t make any excessive claims during or after the shoot.